expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 - **FileSystem.FileSystemUploadOptions.MULTIPART** -- An [RFC 2387-compliant](https://www.ietf.org/rfc/rfc2387.txt) request body.
 The provided file will be encoded into HTTP request.
 This request can contain additional data.

-#### How handel those request?
+#### How to handle such requests?

-The simple server in `node.js`, which can save uploaded images on disk:
+The simple server in Node.js, which can save uploaded images to disk:

 ```js
 const express = require('express');